Policy

 - how long they are likely to remain at the home and when further decisions will be made about their care

-- with appropriate consent, has a medical check-up within 72 hours of admission (if our records show medical assessments are up to date and there are no new medical needs, this is not necessary)
+- given a medical check-up (with appropriate consent) within 72 hours of admission – this isn't needed if the medical records are up to date and there are no new medical needs

 Guidance: Whakamana te tamaiti or rangatahi through advocacy